-Laurent Mougeot is a civil servant who has served local governments for over 35 years.
+Laurent Mougeot is a civil servant who has served local governments for more than 35 years.
 Laurent is a Member of the Canadian Institute of Planners (CIP), a member of the Institute of Public Administration of Canada (IPAC) and a member of the Saskatchewan Institute of Public Policy (SIPP).

-Laurent also worked with the R.M. of Prince Albert (461), the R.M. of Buckland (491) and the City of Prince Albert as the Director of Planning and Development for the Prince Albert District Planning Commission from 1979 to 1988.
-From 1988 to 2005, Laurent worked with the City of Prince Albert where he occupied the following positions: Senior Planner, Director of Human Resources and Corporate Communications and City Manager.
+Laurent also worked with the RM of Prince Albert (461), the RM of Buckland (491) and the City of Prince Albert as the Director of Planning and Development for the Prince Albert District Planning Commission.
+In 1998 Laurent joined the City of Prince Albert where he occupied the following positions: Senior Planner, Director of Human Resources and Corporate Communications, Director of Corporate Services, and City Manager.

-Laurent's experience with local governments includes community planning and land development, labour relations and occupational health and safety, strategic planning, corporate communications and financial administration.
+Laurent's experience with local governments includes community planning and land development, labour relations, occupational health and safety, strategic planning, corporate communications, and financial administration.

-For many years, Laurent was a visiting staff member at the Canadian Emergency Management College where he coached municipal officials on the topics of communications and emergency management.
+For more than 10 years, Laurent was a visiting staff member at the Canadian Emergency Management College where he coached municipal officials on the topics of communications and emergency management.

 Laurent has authored numerous articles on community development and human resource management.
 He has presented challenging topics at conferences and seminars hosted by SARM and SUMA, the University of Saskatchewan, the Federal Department of Communications, the Canadian Institute of Planners, and other professional organizations.
 He has served as President of the Association of Professional Community Planners of Saskatchewan (APCPS) and represented the provincial affiliate on the National Council of the Canadian Institute of Planners.

-Laurent is currently involved on a number of international projects, providing advice to local governments with respect to capacity development, land use planning and strategic advocacy work.
+Laurent is currently involved on a number of international projects, providing advice to local governments with respect to capacity development, local governance, and strategic advocacy work.
 To date, these projects have taken him to Jamaica, Namibia, Sri Lanka, Ukraine, Burkina Faso, France and Haiti.

 Laurent has been the Chief Executive Officer since September 2005.
 Since he joined SUMA, a number of key initiatives have been implemented internally: